mmaguilar/Breakout-of-Here/README.md

 # Breakout-of-Here
-Breakout of Here is a Breakout implementation game.
+Breakout of Here is a Breakout implementation game made using Unity Hub.